Adoptions With Love Blog

 The legal concept of abandonment states that if a person is not acting like a parent, then that person cannot stop a child from being adopted by a person who is ready, willing, and able to parent the child.
 This concept is commonly used when an expectant/birth mother wants to place her child for adoption, and all that is needed to complete the process is the consent of the biological father.

-If a birth father is uninvolved in the child’s life, or is difficult to locate, the abandonment laws in Indiana give the state family court a way to move the adoption proceedings forward while meeting consent requirements.
+If a birth father is uninvolved in the baby’s life, or is difficult to locate, the abandonment laws in Indiana give the state family court a way to move the adoption proceedings forward while meeting consent requirements.

 For guidance through the adoption journey, it is important to seek professional counsel.
 A full-service adoption agency, such as Adoptions With Love, provides expectant/birth mothers with experienced adoption attorneys at no charge.
 They can answer any questions you may have about abandonment laws in Indiana and adoption in general.